 The largest gypsum dunefield in the world is a natural wonder that is enjoyable if you know how to prepare for and try to avoid potential dangers of this unique environment.
-The following publications provide you with ways you can stay safe at White Sands so that you may plan ahead before visiting the monument.
+The following publications provide you with ways you can stay safe at White Sands so that you may plan ahead before visiting the park.

-White Sands National Monument is a beautiful and pristine landscape.
+White Sands National Park is a beautiful and pristine landscape.
 At times, however, that beauty can be deceiving, masking the potential for serious injuries that can befall the unwary.
 It is up to visitors to make sure they understand the nature of the environment they are entering and to be aware of hazards they may encounter.
 For more information on ways to be safe in the desert, please read the following publication.

 White Sands is considered to be a dry area for most of the year.
 What people do not realize is that thunderstorms can appear without any notice.
 From mid-June until mid-October, late afternoon thunderstorms are common.
 It is important to know what to do when lightning and thunder are nearby.
 For safety tips, please read the following publication.